plamorg/ghcoin/README.md

 # ghcoin
-What if Github acts as a blockchain??
+What if Github acts as a blockchain?